GloriousRedLeader/omgarturo/README.md

         └── ...
 ```

-* *<root>* -> This is the stuff you'll use.
+* *omgarturo* -> The scripts directly in this root folder are what you'll use.
 Modify these.
 Configure them.
 Bind them to keys.
 Covers training skills and powerful loops for gathering, attacking, crafting, etc.
-* *fm_core* -> This is framework stuff I've written (for the most part).
-These don't do anything on their own.
+* *fm_core* -> This is framework stuff I've written.
+All the main business logic resides here.
+No need to touch unless you're insane.

-**Note**: You do NOT need to add **fm_core** scripts into Razor Enhanced.
-They just need to be present.
+**Note**: You do NOT need to add the scripts in **fm_core** into Razor Enhanced.
+They just need to be present in the directory structure outlined above.
 You can use the command "git pull" inside the **omgarturo** folder to get the latest changes.

 ### Usage